Survivor Series: Origins and changes

 The first Survivor Series, held in 1987, came on the heels of the success of WrestleMania III, as the World Wrestling Federation (WWF) began to see the lucrative potential of the pay-per-view (PPV) market.
 The first event capitalized on the big time feud between André the Giant and Hulk Hogan, who wrestled each other at WrestleMania III.
-Survivor Series was originally created to be a "Thanksgiving tradition" as the first eight Survivor Series events took place on either Thanksgiving Day (1987–1990) or Thanksgiving Eve (1991–1994).
-Since the 1995 event, Survivor Series has been held on various Sundays before Thanksgiving.
-The 2005 and 2006 events were held on the Sunday after Thanksgiving, while the 2022 event was held on the Saturday after Thanksgiving.
+Survivor Series was originally created to counter WCW's Starrcade.
+The first eight Survivor Series events took place on either Thanksgiving Day (1987–1990) or Thanksgiving Eve (1991–1994).
+Beginning with the 1995 event, Survivor Series was held on various Sundays before Thanksgiving.
+The 2005 and 2006 events were held on the Sunday after Thanksgiving, while the 2022 and 2023 events were held on the Saturday after Thanksgiving.
 The 1997 event was notorious as it featured the Montreal Screwjob.
 Survivor Series was going to be discontinued and rebranded in 2010, but following fan outcry, the company decided to continue with the event.
 Survivor Series became the second longest running PPV event in history (behind WrestleMania), and is also regarded as one of the "Big Four" pay-per-views, along with WrestleMania, Royal Rumble, and SummerSlam, the promotion's original four annual events and their four biggest events of the year.
 From 1993 to 2002, it was considered one of the "Big Five", including King of the Ring, but that PPV event was discontinued after 2002.
 In August 2021, Money in the Bank became recognized as one of the "Big Five".